kumaran1983/TweetApp/README.md

 3. Find the count of each unique hashtag.
 4. Pick the top 10 hashtags and return.

+How big could be the dataset passed to the API ?

 There are 2 approaches presented to process the tweets

 1. TweetServiceSequentialImpl - Processes the tweets sequentially